 3 - Discharge

 In case of permanent disability, you might be granted a discharge under permanent disability discharge.
 There are several other kinds of loan discharge available for you such as closed school discharge if your school closes while you're studying there, are bankrupt, got involved in theft, and more.

 4 - Forbearance or Deferment

 If you can't pay your loans then there are other options to opt for such as Deferment or Forbearance.
 It allows you to take more time on your repayments by placing a temporary suspension on it.

-Generally, Deferment is a good option than Forbearance.
+Generally, Deferment is a good option than forbearance.
 You may ask why?
-It is because if you apply for Deferment and you receive it then your Subsidized Loan, the interest on your loan will be taken care of by the federal government.
+It is because if you apply for deferment, you receive your Subsidized Loan, the interest on your loan will be taken care of by the federal government.
 The eligibility aspect for Deferment is based on in-school deferment, unemployment deferment, or income.

 If you don't qualify for a deferment, you can go for forbearance.
 Under forbearance, any loan type will accrue interest daily.
 You may qualify for forbearance on hardship forbearance or your income or loan debt burden forbearance.